TwoPizza9621536/VideoLister/Contributing.md

 of the time I cannot work on the code so thank you.
 Before you can push to the repository you will need follow these guidelines.

-It is required to follow these guidelines so you can respect our time down the line and thank yourself in the future that you do not have to keep coming to us trying to fix something that can be resolved here.
+It is required to follow these guidelines, so you can respect our time down the line and thank yourself in the future that you do not have to keep coming to us trying to fix something that can be resolved here.